 How should empathy be expressed in a healthy, godly relationship?

 In a godly dating relationship, your partner should demonstrate empathy and concern for the needs of others.

 They are interested in your life.
 Your thoughts.
 Your hopes.
 What makes you tick.
 They want to learn more about you, and you fascinate them, not because of what you offer to their existence, but because of who you are as part of God’s creation.

-A healthy person is willing to compromise and negotiate.
+In a healthy Christian relationship, your partner is willing to compromise and negotiate.

 He is willing to let you have your way when he knows it is important to you.
 It’s respecting and honoring the desires of others and taking them into consideration because it delights you to do so.
 Healthy boundaries make healthy relationships.

-Does he come right out and say it?
-Or does he use communication tactics?
+Does he come right out and say what he means?
+Or does your potential future spouse use passive-aggressive, manipulative communication tactics?
 Here are a few:

-1. Does he tell jokes that let you “in” on what he believes about things? (i.e. racial jokes, sexual jokes, dumb blonde jokes, etc.) Or maybe he just says something off the wall – and then when you ask him about it, he says, “Gee whiz.
+1. Does he tell jokes that clue you in on what he believes about things? (i.e. racial jokes, sexual jokes, dumb blonde jokes, etc.) Or maybe he just says something off the wall – and then when you ask him about it, he says, “Gee whiz.
 I was only JOKING.”
-Red Flag.

 2. Does he avoid giving straight answers?